 Online shopping is incredibly convenient, allowing customers to browse and buy in just a few clicks.
 However, this ease has resulted in a significant rise in product returns, particularly in fashion retail, where 20–30% of items ordered online are sent back.
 While returns are essential for consumers, the hidden costs—both environmentally and economically—are often overlooked.
+This blog covers why many online purchases are returned, their costs, and strategies to improve returns and policies.

 A key driver of high return rates is over-ordering.
 Many consumers purchase multiple sizes, colors, or styles, intending to return what doesn't suit them.
 This practice, though convenient, significantly contributes to the high volume of returns.